joshhus/blockchain-sw-25/console-ocp-about.md

 Your {{site.data.keyword.blockchainfull_notm}} Platform 2.5 entitlement includes both the full platform and the {{site.data.keyword.blockchainfull_notm}} images.

 The entitlement does not include a Kubernetes distribution.
 You must procure that separately.
-And if you plan to use {{site.data.keyword.cloud_notm}} Private, you need to purchase a separate entitlement.
 {: note}

 After you purchase an entitlement, you can access your [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
 This key is required to deploy the release. **When  you choose this option, you are responsible for provisioning your own Kubernetes cluster.**